sav-che/TL-2/Authors/Soltwedel, Friedrich (Wilhelm Otto) {std. Soltwedel}.md

-> [!cite] BHL link: this entry starts at [page 735](https://www.biodiversitylibrary.org/item/104077#page/749/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 735](https://www.biodiversitylibrary.org/page/33333874) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Soltwedel, Friedrich \[Wilhelm Otto\] (1858-1890), German (Grünhagen, Hannover) botanist and sugar-technologist; went to the Dutch East Indies 1884; chemist with the Kali Woengoe sugar factory at Semarang, Java; with the sugar cane experiment garden at Semarang 1885; director of the Central Java Sugar Experiment Station at Semarang 1886-1890. (*Soltwedel*).
+Soltwedel, Friedrich \[Wilhelm Otto\] (1858-1890), German (Grünhagen, Hannover) botanist and sugar-technologist; went to the Dutch East Indies 1884; chemist with the Kali Woengoe sugar factory at Semarang, Java; with the sugar cane experiment garden at Semarang 1885; director of the Central Java Sugar Experiment Station at Semarang 1886-1890.
+**Abbreviated name**: *Soltwedel*

 #### Herbarium and types